hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/writings_prose_and_poems/460_matter_for_serious_thought.md

 \*    \*    \*

 The Lord has declared unto Arjuna: "Take thou refuge in Me, thou hast nothing else to do.
 And I shall deliver thee."
-Bholâchand is mighty glad to hear this from some people; he now and then yells out in a trenchant
+Bholāchand is mighty glad to hear this from some people; he now and then yells out in a trenchant
 note: "I have taken refuge in the Lord.
 I shall not have to do anything further."
 Bholachand is under the: impression that it is the height of